openid/AppAuth-Android/app/README.md

 This app demonstrates the AppAuth library by performing an authorization code flow with an authorization service.
 The configuration contained in `res/raw/idp_config.json` must be modified in order for the app to function.
-Warnings are supplied when the app is run if the configuration is invalid.
+Warnings are supplied when the app is run with an invalid configuration.

 The configuration file MUST contain a JSON object.
 The following properties can be specified:

   - `redirect_uri` (required): The redirect URI to use for receiving the authorization response.
-    This can either be a custom scheme URI (example:/path) or an https app link (https://www.example.com/path).
+    This can either be a custom scheme URI (com.example.app:/oauth2redirect/example-provider) or an https app link (https://www.example.com/path).
 Custom scheme URIs are better supported across all versions of Android, however many authorization server implementations require an https URI.
 Consult the documentation for your authorization server.

     The value specified here should match the value specified for `appAuthRedirectScheme` in the `build.gradle`, so that the demo app can capture the response.